MatteuGT/SimpleStock/README.md

 ### Made with &hearts; by GrowStocks Development

-Proprietary PHP Plugin for GrowStocks now OPEN-SOURCED!
+Proprietary PHP Library for GrowStocks now OPEN-SOURCED!

 ## Requirements
 * PHP 7.1+